 The loving wife of Shamash, Aya can presumably rely upon her husband for aid in any matters.
 Furthermore, as one of the oldest of the Babylonian goddesses, Aya can likely call in markers from any of her fellow Igigi - or the Anunnaki themselves.

-Youthful Exuberance: a veritable exemplar of this calling, Aya is the epitome of young women - it's literally something she is worshipped for!
+Youthful Exuberance: a veritable exemplar of this calling, Aya is the epitome of young women - it's literally something she is worshiped for!
 Though thousands of years old, one could easily mistake her for a teenager, considering how in tune she is with the latest fads.

 Aya generally wears simple clothing, but then she usually wakes up before everyone else.
 Her ensembles generally consist of long, sleek robes that show off her curves, sandals, and a horned headdress that signifies her divinity.